Productivity is a key element of success for any organization. The productivity plan refers to a specific plan for improving productivity.

 3. Strategic Planning

 The first step is to realize that being productive does not mean being busy.
-At the end of the day, you may realize that you haven’t accomplished anything very impressive despite working for hours.
+You may realize that you haven’t accomplished anything very impressive despite working for hours.

 You are productive if you utilize your time and energy to the fullest extent possible.
-This kind of work focuses more on quality (achieving results) than quantity (working a lot).
+This work focuses more on quality (achieving results) than quantity (working a lot).

 There are a few different aspects to the productivity mindset: